You are contacting

-The main question for the court to consider was whether litigation privilege extends to documents which are concerned with the settlement or avoidance of litigation but do not seek advice or information for the purpose of conducting litigation.
+The main question for the court to consider was whether litigation privilege extends to documents that are concerned with the settlement or avoidance of litigation but do not seek advice or information for the purpose of conducting litigation.

 The Court of Appeal decided that litigation privilege does not apply in such situations, overturning the first instance decision of Mr Justice Norris holding that E20 was entitled to claim privilege.